chenkianwee/project-automated/_blogs/01_cdgn.md

 Then why not write an OSMod export for Speckle (speckle2osmod), so you can go from Revit → Speckle → OSMod.
 If I do this, I will need to maintain ifc2osmod and speckle2osmod for my workflow to remain open for Revit and FreeCAD, which will have overlapping functions with both libraries exporting to OSMod.
 If I do speckle2ifc and ifc2osmod, I do not repeat myself within the two libraries and each library serves a well-defined task.
 The latter case is conceptually clearer which makes it easier for maintaining the libraries.

 # Conclusion
 I gave a brief description of current practices of computational designers, where workflows are mainly developed using proprietary software and that prohibits open sharing.
 Open workflows will allow for open sharing. **At minimum open workflows uses open standards, and whenever possible prioritize the use of Free and Open Source Software (FOSS) and Free and Open Source Hardware (FOSH)**.
 There are many advantages such as it can be readily improved by the community, the designer can easily access and use the workflow wherever they work, smaller companies can readily adopt these workflows and create more job opportunities, and lastly the society benefits as these open workflows provide better ways for designing the built environment.
 However, are open workflows achievable with the current state of AECO open-source ecosystem?
-I demonstrated the feasibility with my own open workflow project.
-I hope that this article have convinced or at least raise awareness about what, why and how computational designers should develop open workflows.
-Thanks for reading the article and I look forward to <a href="https://www.linkedin.com/posts/kian-wee-chen-79b2b721_some-of-my-thoughts-on-why-computational-activity-7297856150010560512-CU4Z?utm_source=social_share_send&utm_medium=member_desktop_web&rcm=ACoAAAR-VqcBI2WVhLSf-dcz1wsslwv9rVp1vYE" target="_blank">feedback and comments</a>.
+I demonstrated the feasibility with my own open workflow project. **Open workflows have the power to reshape computational design, making tools more accessible, workflows more adaptable, and knowledge more widely shared.
+By using open standards and open-source tools, we can democratize technology and empower designers worldwide.** What are your thoughts?
+Have you encountered challenges when developing open workflows? <a href="https://www.linkedin.com/posts/kian-wee-chen-79b2b721_some-of-my-thoughts-on-why-computational-activity-7297856150010560512-CU4Z?utm_source=social_share_send&utm_medium=member_desktop_web&rcm=ACoAAAR-VqcBI2WVhLSf-dcz1wsslwv9rVp1vYE" target="_blank">Let’s continue the conversation in the comments</a>!

+# Acknowledgement
+Thanks Yazid for his insightful feedback on the role of computational designers in practices of different scales.

 # Resource
 - <a href="https://osarch.org/" target="_blank">OSArch</a>